 - How to Consult: Contact the Chinese-speaking customer service through the BeautsGO platform.

 Disclaimer: This article is based on personal real experiences and is for reference only.
-Since individual differences exist in cosmetic surgery treatments, it is recommended to consult a professional doctor at a legitimate medical institution before determining a suitable treatment plan.
-The price information is subject to the actual consultation fees.
+Medical aesthetics treatments can vary from person to person.
+It is recommended to consult a professional doctor at a legitimate medical institution before determining a suitable treatment plan.
+The price information provided is subject to the actual consultation fee.

 -150x150.jpg)